Reviewed: 13th November 2015

 Prior to its recent entry into administration, UKDN Waterflow’s customers included a variety of facilities management, insurance and infrastructure companies.

 Its 2011 merger was supported by the financial backing of the investment firm Lyceum Capital, which invests in a variety of mid-sized businesses throughout the UK.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 21st June 2019

 The government has announced plans that should soon see large companies being fined for failing to pay their smaller scale suppliers in a timely fashion.Read More

 The bathroom retail business Bathstore is facing the prospect of entering administration and potentially putting around 700 jobs in jeopardy.Read More